 Rooms are prepared for the guests, and everyone retires for the evening.
 But soon a bell is heard clanging in the abandoned chateau tower.
 As the guests gather in the hallway, a nervous Madame Rombiere tells the others that according to local legend, the ringing of the tower bell always presages a death....

-Comments: This is Horror Incorporated's first broadcast of Secret of the Chateau, a modest drawing-room mystery that is interesting more for what it isn't than for what it is.
+Secret of the Chateau, a modest drawing-room mystery that is interesting more for what it

 It isn't a horror film, though (like many Universal thrillers of this era) the marketing campaign doggedly tries to convince you otherwise.
 It isn't directed with much verve or imagination -- in fact, for most of its running time it feels like a stage play, with characters assembling themselves in polite semi-circles and delivering their lines as though they were performing in a proscenium.
 It isn't remarkable in the areas of cinematography and set design; every scene is shot with the ambition of a poverty-row cheapie.
 And with a couple of exceptions, it isn't particularly well-acted, with a gaggle of contract players trying to make their stock characters stand out.